StringManolo/simpleArgumentsParser/README.md

 ### Why Use
 You can make your own even simplier parser adapted exactly to your code requeriments.
 But using this library, you can save a lot of time.

 Writing custom parsers like i was doing for each command, takes a good amount of time.
-More even on simpier ones.
+More even on simpler ones.
 Just better throw a npm install, a require await the parser and you ready to go.

 ### Why not other?
 I created this library because i don't like any of other command parsers i tryied.
 Some are to basic, others are to bug for a simple parsing, others just don't work well and other are to complicated.